]

 |

-PYRAMID OF MENKAUHOR "Headless Pyramid" - Saqqara Saqqara The identity of the pyramid owner is unclear though it is suspected to belong to either Pharaoh Menkauhor of the Fifth Dynasty or Pharaoh Merikare of the Tenth Dynasty, both of whom are known to have built a pyramid It's substructure was thoroughly investigated between 2005 and 2008 by a team of archaeologists led by Zahi Hawass.
+PYRAMID OF MENKAUHOR Saqqara The identity of the pyramid owner is unclear though it is suspected to belong to either Pharaoh Menkauhor of the Fifth Dynasty or Pharaoh Merikare of the Tenth Dynasty, both of whom are known to have built a pyramid It's substructure was thoroughly investigated between 2005 and 2008 by a team of archaeologists led by Zahi Hawass.
 Their findings included lowered portcullis gates indicating a burial had taken place, a sarcophagus lid built of schist and holes cut into the burial chamber floor presumed to have held canopic jars.
 Inside the burial chamber, the intact lid of a sarcophagus made of grey schist was uncovered.
 The lid measured 8.7 feet/ 2.65 meters by 3.6 feet/1.09 m and was found covering holes cut in the floor presumed to have held canopic jars.

 Menkauhor's